What is tyrosine good for?

-L-Tyrosine itself is an amino acid that is used to produce 3 essential neurotransmitters: Dopamine, Epinephrine, and Norepinephrine.
+L-Tyrosine is used to produce 3 essential neurotransmitters: dopamine, epinephrine, and norepinephrine.

 When a person is under stress, hormones like Cortisol get released into their system, and can go on a rampage that destroys all 3 of the catecholamines.